‘No haircuts or write-offs’: Govt mulling talking to bilateral partners for debt restructuring, says Dar

 Dar highlighted that Pakistan had been recognised as the 24th largest economy in the world by global institutions during his party’s previous tenure.
 He reiterated the government’s strong commitment to boosting exports and mentioned that timely payments were made by Pakistan.

-He stated that the government prioritised the exports sector.
+He stated that the government prioritised the export sector.
 He acknowledged the overall contraction of business, resulting in a growth rate of 0.29pc.

 Regarding the GSP Plus status, he noted the involvement of human rights and political influence, mentioning that the commerce ministry and Foreign Office were proactively handling the matter.
 He expressed hope for the extension of the GSP Plus status for the country.